 - You develop symptoms of Graves ophthalmopathy, such as bulging, reddened eyes.

 - You are losing weight even though you are eating normally or more than usual.

 - Your throat is swollen or you are having trouble swallowing.

-Watchful waiting is a period of time during which you and your doctor observe your symptoms without using medical treatment.
+Watchful waiting is a wait-and-see approach.
 If you think you have symptoms of hyperthyroidism, watchful waiting is not a good idea.
-Call your doctor if you think you may have hyperthyroidism, so you can be treated early and reduce your chances of having more serious problems.
+Call your doctor if you think you may have hyperthyroidism.
+Early treatment may reduce your chances of having more serious problems.